 If you have been injured in an accident in Riverside involving a commercial truck, you may be faced with severe injuries and a lot of questions about how you’re going to manage bills during your recovery.
 The process of negotiating with the insurance carrier of the at-fault party or filing a personal injury claim in court is complex and best handled by those with experience.
 A truck accident attorney from Aitken * Aitken * Cohn can help.

 We enjoy a strong reputation for our devoted, aggressive representation of our clients and our high-quality courtroom skills.
 We have extensive experience gathering the evidence needed to show that the other party was at fault, and presenting your case through settlement negotiations or trial in such a way as to help you to obtain the maximum amount of compensation available for your injuries.
-Email or call us today at (951) 534-4006 to schedule your free consultation and case review with one of our Riverside injury attorneys, Santa Ana injury attorneys or our Orange County personal injury lawyers.
+Contact us to schedule your free consultation and case review with one of our Riverside injury attorneys, Santa Ana injury attorneys, or our Orange County personal injury lawyers.